On the symplectic cohomology of log Calabi-Yau surfaces: Symplectic cohomology and holomorphic curves

 Using the isomorphism with loop-space homology, we see that, within the set of orbits corresponding to a single torus $T_{s,r}$, the Floer cohomology complex computes the cohomology of the component of the loop space containing $T_{s,r}$.
 As this component is homotopy equivalent to $T_{s,r}$, we identify this cohomology with $H^*(T_{s,r})$.
 The contractible orbits of $H$ contribute the ordinary cohomology of $(\C^\times)^n$.
 Another expression for the cohomology of $(\C^\times)^n$ is then

 This shows us that the degree $0$ generators of symplectic cohomology correspond to the fundamental classes of the iterates of the periodic tori.

 We can use this computation to draw some conclusions about the structure of symplectic cohomology near a periodic torus.
-Since all the classes in $H^*(T_{s,r})$ are essential in Floer cohomology, we see that the perturbation of Hamiltonian near each periodic torus must create at least $\binom{n}{k}$ orbits of Conley-Zehnder index $k$.
+Since all the classes in $H^*(T_{s,r})$ are linearly independent in Floer cohomology, we see that the perturbation of Hamiltonian near each periodic torus must create at least $\binom{n}{k}$ orbits of Conley-Zehnder index $k$.

+We record now some facts about the BV operator and the product that will be used in the computation of the differential on symplectic cohomology in Section \ref{sec:differential}.

 The BV operator on symplectic cohomology is identified with the rotation of loops $H_*(\cL T)\to H_{*+1}(\cL T)$.
 Thus the action of $\Delta$ on $H^*(T_{s,r})$ is Poincar\'{e} dual to the operation of taking a cycle $T_{s,r}$ and rotating the parametrization of the loops.
 Under the isomorphism $H^*(T_{s,r}) \cong \Lambda^*\K^n$, this corresponds to contraction with the class of the orbit.